evictor/Bungee/documentation/4-stylistic-alternates.md

 ## Stylistic Set 04: Sans-serif I

-Replace the serifed I with an serifless alternate.
+Replace the serifed I with a serifless alternate.
 Note: this is a very narrow character that may result in less-than-ideal vertical setting.

 <img src="images/design-alternates-i.png" alt="Serifless I" height="200" style="background:#871414" />